A Step-by-step guide to fix NET::ERR_CERT_REVOKED error in Google Chrome

 - Now exit the Keychain Access and your web browser

-When you reopen the browser and navigate to the same website that showed the revocation error, you can be sure that you will not see that error anymore.
+When you reopen the browser and navigate to the same website that showed the revocation error, you can be sure that you will not see NET:: ERR_CERT_REVOKED error anymore.

 As an internet user, you might be tempted to switch to another browser to overcome this issue but that may not always work.
 That is because Chrome isn’t the only browser showing up SSL alerts.
 As a matter of fact, the latest versions of browsers like Safari, Explorer, etc… have also incorporated the revocation security check.